-Council's Project Manager, based in the General Manager Branch, is responsible for Council's project management function for major projects as well as private works.
+Council's Project Manager is also responsible for Council's project management function for major projects, as well as private works.

 Governance

 Our Councillors represent the make-up and varied interests of their communities of the shire and work effectively together, taking their responsibilities as elected officials seriously.
 Council provides an appropriate range of services and facilities that are responsive to community needs and Council bases its activities and decision-making on principles of openness, transparency and accountability.
 Council maintains a visible presence across the shire through decentralised offices, services and depot facilities, which maintains a strong sense of local identity and place.